 International Governmental Organizations identifiers as listed in Section 5.3.1

 Existing Registrations of Protected Identifiers in gTLDs.
-For Second-level Domain names matching labels protected per section 3.1 of this Policy that were (i) registered before the Policy Effective Date in Section 1.1 and (ii) not renewed by the Registrant at Expiration, such registrations MUST be deleted by the Registrar after the termination of any renewal grace periods.
+For second-level domain names matching labels protected per section 3.1 of this Policy that were (i) registered before the Policy Effective Date in Section 1.1 and (ii) not renewed by the Registrant at Expiration, such registrations MUST be deleted by the Registrar after the termination of any renewal grace periods.
 At the time the name completes eligible grace periods and becomes eligible for deletion, the name SHALL be withheld from registration as per section 3.1 of this Policy.

 Registration by Protected Organizations.
-Relevant protected organizations MAY request registration of domain name matching an identifier otherwise reserved at the second-level per section 3.1 of this Policy.
+Relevant protected organizations MAY request registration of a domain name matching an identifier otherwise reserved at the second-level per section 3.1 of this Policy.

 Protection at the Second-Level – 90-day Claims Services

 Scope.
-Registration of labels corresponding to the following identifiers at the second level in all gTLDs delegated after this Consensus Policy’s Effective Date are subject to 90-day Claims Services as defined in this section:
+Registration of labels corresponding to the following identifiers at the second level in all gTLDs delegated after this Consensus Policy Effective Date are subject to 90-day Claims Services as defined in this section:

 90-day Claims Services pertaining to this policy is a process by which a registrant and the protected organization are notified that the identifier being registered is on the Protected Identifier List.
 The claims period follows the Sunrise Period following the delegation of the gTLDs and runs for the first 90 days of general registration.
 During the claims period, anyone attempting to register a domain name matching an identifier that is recorded in the Protected Identifier List will receive a notification display the relevant information.

-International Non-Governmental Organizations identifiers listed in Section 5.4 SHALL be protected.
+International Non-Governmental Organizations (INGO) identifiers listed in Section 5.4 SHALL be protected.

 Implementation.

-Registrant Notification: During the registration process, prior to the execution of the registration, registrar SHALL notify potential registrant that identifier requested for registration is an exact match of the protected list for an INGO and that the identifier MAY be subject to ICANN identifier protection policy.
+Registrant Notification: During the registration process, prior to the execution of the registration, the registrar SHALL notify the potential registrant that the identifier requested for registration is an exact match of what is on the protected list for an INGO and that the identifier MAY be subject to ICANN identifier protection policy.
 The content of this notification SHALL be in accordance with the INGO Claims Notice in Appendix A.

-Protected Organization Notification: Upon registration, the Registries SHALL notify that the protected organization that their identifier has been registered.
+Protected Organization Notification: Upon registration, the registry SHALL notify that the protected organization that their identifier has been registered.
 The notification SHALL be in accordance with the INGO Registration Notice in Appendix B.

 Lists of Protected Identifiers